khonsulabs/refuse/README.md

 ## Safety

-This crate has safety comments next to each usage of unsafe, but and passes Miri tests when provided the flags:
+This crate has safety comments next to each usage of unsafe, and passes Miri tests when provided the flags:

 ```sh